ProjectRecommend/docs/design-docs/final/Feasibility_study_final.md

 #### Inference:

-This pie-chart shows that almost half of the people do not have a fully updated metadata(app.
-50%), which made us to attach an extra component to our software, known as the Metadata Updater.
+This pie-chart shows that almost half of the people do not have a fully updated metadata(approx. 50%), which made us to attach an extra component to our software, known as the Metadata Updater.